en

 The color purple has always had a special meaning in Japan.
 About 1,400 years ago only high-level officials and the Imperial Family could wear purple clothes, showing both its importance and exclusivity.

 Historically, wisteria symbolizes immortality and longevity.
 It is also a flower that symbolizes good luck, especially for the start of a business or marriage.
-However, the wisteria has a deeper history in Buddhism, where the growth of the wisteria symbolizes prayer and reflection.
+However, the wisteria has a deeper history in Buddhism, where its growth symbolizes prayer and reflection.

 Discover the Best Places to See the Wisteria Flowers in Aichi